Moduli spaces of codimension-one subspaces in a linear variety and their tropicalization: Introduction

 \subsection{Acknowledgements}

-This project was motivated by an inspiring talk by Dhruv Ranganathan.
-Many thanks for the talk.
-We would like to thank Marvin Hahn, Sara Lamboglia, and Dhruv Ranganathan for helpful discussions.
-The second author gratefully acknowledges support by DFG-collaborative research center TRR 195, Project I.10 (INST 248/237-1).
+This project was motivated by an inspiring talk by Dhruv Ranganathan -- many thanks for the talk.
+We would like to thank Lara Bossinger, Ghislain Fourier, Marvin Hahn, Sara Lamboglia, and Dhruv Ranganathan for helpful discussions.
+We also want to thank two anonymous referees for their very careful reading and their comments which helped us improve an earlier version of this paper, in particular for pointing out a simplified proof of the equality of matroids considered below.
+The second author gratefully acknowledges support by DFG-collaborative research center TRR 195, Project-ID 286237555.
 The third author thankfully acknowledges partial support by the Research Council of Norway grant 239968/F20.
 Part of this work was completed during the the Mittag-Leffler program \emph{Tropical geometry, amoebas and polytopes} in Spring 2018, where all authors were in residence.
 We would like to thank the institute for their hospitality and excellent working conditions.